mdrisco4/National-Parks/part-ii.md

 > **Important Note:** The Markit on Demand API, unfortunately, does not have CORS enabled.
 That means when making an API call to it from our app, we need to request `jsonp` as the data type.
 Axios does not support `jsonp`.
 >
 > An alternative approach is to import jQuery and use AJAX.
-[Take a look at this snippet](https://github.com/ga-wdi-exercises/react-omdb/commit/70c28576d35e93331d37a425e45b73127f0713b3#diff-a2c44f5da6f2e8575db9456a7e28d50c) to see how we go about importing and using it.
+Install it first by running `$ npm install --save jquery`.
+Then [take a look at this snippet](https://github.com/ga-wdi-exercises/react-omdb/commit/70c28576d35e93331d37a425e45b73127f0713b3#diff-a2c44f5da6f2e8575db9456a7e28d50c) to see how we would go about using it.
 >
 > When using `$.ajax`, make sure to specify `jsonp` as the `dataType`